Security-Onion-Solutions/securityonion-docs/grid.rst

 Memory Usage
 ~~~~~~~~~~~~

 The ``Memory Usage`` field shows the system memory percentage used, as well as the total memory, in gigabytes.
-When this value is consistently in the red it may be time to add more system memory.
+If this value is consistently in the red, then it may be time to add more system memory.
 Consistently red usage will likely end up causing node faults due to some services being automatically shutdown to recover memory for more critical processes.

 Swap Usage
 ~~~~~~~~~~

 The ``Swap Usage`` field shows the system swap percentage used, as well as the total swap, in gigabytes.
 Systems that do not have swap enabled will remain at 0.0%.
-When this value is consistently in the red it may be time to increase the system memory and potentially the swap size.
+If this value is consistently in the red, then it may be time to increase the system memory and potentially the swap size.

 CPU Usage
 ~~~~~~~~~

 The ``CPU Usage`` field shows the system CPU percentage used, across all cores.
-When this value is consistently in the red it may be time to upgrade the node hardware or distribute the load across additional nodes.
+If this value is consistently in the red, then it may be time to upgrade the node hardware or distribute the load across additional nodes.

 I/O Wait
 ~~~~~~~~

 The ``I/O Wait`` field shows the system I/O wait percentage.
 Higher values indicate the system is spending more time waiting for network or disk data transfer.
-When this value is consistently in the red it may be time to replace slow disks or expand network throughput capacity.
+If this value is consistently in the red, then it may be time to replace slow disks or expand network throughput capacity.

 Capture Loss
 ~~~~~~~~~~~~